-Each course can have up to 30 stages; each with its own rules, requirements, and target.
+Each course can have one or more stages; each with its own rules, requirements, and targets.
 The Stages menu provides options for stage rules, instructions, and other stage settings.

 When you select the Stages menu at the bottom of the screen, the info bar at the top of the screen automatically switches to show additional stage options.
 You can use these to add, delete, and move between stages.